Sahlah05/Peak_Time_Monitor/Internship_26/PROJECT_REPORT.md

 ## 4. Repository Note

-Due to an NDA covering the SCL180 PDK and internal flow scripts used during this internship, the `.tcl` run scripts, `.sdc` constraint files, and I/O configuration files have been removed from this repository.
-Each stage folder instead contains a text summary describing the tools used, the workflow followed, and the key takeaways from that stage, alongside the corresponding Cadence Innovus/Genus output screenshots.
+Tool scripts and constraint files are not included in this repository.
+Each stage folder contains a summary describing the workflow and key takeaways, alongside the corresponding output screenshots.